-Singapore has one of the world's richest populations, very favorable demographics and a growing economy.
-Still, its focus on trade leads to some level of economic dependence on global foreign trade that should be looked at before you decide to invest there.
+Singapore has some of the world's richest people, good demographics, and a growing economy.
+Still, its focus on trade leads to some degree of fiscal reliance on global foreign trade that should be looked at before you decide to invest there.

 Benefits of investing in Singapore include:

-- Reliance on Foreign Trade.
-Singapore's economy is heavily dependent on foreign trade, which led to a contraction during the 2001 bubble and 2008 financial crisis, but the country was quick to rebound, growing 14.5% by 2010.
+Its reliance on foreign trade.
+Singapore depends on foreign trade.
+This led to shrinking during the 2001 bubble and 2008 financial crisis, but the country was quick to rebound.